 Our next animal update is also quite devastating, but don’t worry – this story also has a happy ending.

 Maggie and Mable sadly came back positive for CAE for a third time.
-The WADDL test results showed levels through the roof and my 20+ years of goat experience veterinarian said the numbers were some of the highest she'd ever seen.
-Maggie also developed a limp - which was confirmed by our veterinarian to be related to her CAE diagnosis.
+WADDL test results showed CAE levels through the roof and my 20+ years of goat experience veterinarian said the numbers were some of the highest she’d ever seen.
+Maggie also developed a limp – confirmed by our veterinarian to be related to her CAE diagnosis.
 Our poor girl was in pain and barely able to get around.
 We made the excruciating decision to put both girls down.
 They were loved on and treated with care and tenderness until their very last breath.

 If you’ve followed our Maggie and Mable plight on social media, you’ll know Jen is still seeing red about the goat breeder who sold these two babies to us.
 The breeder maintains she’s “done nothing wrong,” we’re “stressing her out with our messages,” and that “her goats are clean,” yet she failed to provide us with any results showing a 100% negative herd, despite us asking multiple times.
 The Michigan goat world is relatively small and while we aren’t publically sharing the name of the contaminated farm or the ignorant breeder who refused to refund our purchase price (we didn’t want the thousands back that we’d spent on the sick goats she sold us, just the initial purchase price), we’ve certainly learned exactly what we WON’T do with our own herd.

 Going forward, our entire herd will be tested every 6 months for the next 2 years, then every year before kidding season from there on out.
-New babies will go home with a package of information for the new owners and we will provide lifelong support for every doeling or buckling that leaves our farm.
-We are taking this horrible lesson and turning into something good - knowledge, power, and support to other new goat owners.
+New babies will go home with a package of information for their new owners and we will provide lifelong support for every doeling or buckling that leaves our farm.
+We are taking this horrible lesson and turning it into something good – knowledge, power, and support for other new goat owners.
 Maggie and Mable will be honored through our dedication to health, transparency, and wellness for every person, plant, and animal on our farm.

 Speaking of wellness and doing best by our animals, our favorite Alpine buck Jerry was getting quite restless with only a pregnant Promise to keep him company.
 As a clean-tested, but unregistered guy, we wanted to find him a good home where he could access as many does as he wanted.
-We found him a great farm with a bunch of little does for him to take care of and while we were sad to say goodbye, we are so grateful for the time we had with him.
+We found him a great farm with a bunch of little does for him to romance and while we were sad to say goodbye, we are so grateful for the time we had with him.
 We love you, Jer!